 Avoiding other nuts

-Some people who are allergic to one tree nut, such as Brazil nuts, may become allergic to others, such as walnut.
+Some people who are allergic to one tree nut, such as Brazil nuts, may be allergic to others, including walnuts or almonds.
 There is also the possibility of certain nuts coming into contact with others during food production.
 So is it best to avoid all nuts if you are allergic to one or two of them?

 Some allergy experts would indeed advise that total avoidance is best in order to play safe.
 But others disagree.
 One study states: “In peanut or tree nut allergic children, introduction of specific nuts to which the child is not allergic may improve quality of life and should be considered in patients with multiple foods allergies, vegan or ethnic-specific diets, in whom nuts are an important source of protein.”

 Our advice is that it depends what tests you have had.
 If you have been tested for specific nuts, your doctor or allergist will be able to advise whether it is possible to include certain nuts in your diet.
 If you do eat specific nuts, it is usually advisable to do so at home so you can better control any risk of cross-contamination.
 Eating nuts from the shells avoids the risk of cross-contamination from other nuts.

 If you have not been tested for specific nuts, then we believe in playing safe — avoiding all nuts — until you are able to be tested.

 Brazils can be eaten raw and are used in cakes, bread, biscuits, muesli, confectionery and ice cream.
 Brazil nut butter can be found in supermarkets as well as whole food shops.
 Brazil nuts are often used to make nut loaf and nut roast.

 Nuts are a common feature of Oriental cooking.